 Any jumper blocks on the system board that are not shown in the illustration are reserved.
-See the section about recovering the basic input/output system (BIOS) code in the Hardware Maintenance Manual and Troubleshooting Guide on the IBM @server Documentation CD for information about the boot block recovery jumper.
+See the section about recovering the basic input/output system (BIOS) code in the Hardware Maintenance Manual and Troubleshooting Guide for information about the boot block recovery jumper.